 - Ploi.io is something to watch for!
-IMHO, they are one of the better control panels for PHP and WordPress professionals out there, with excellent usability.
+IMHO, they are one of the best control panels for PHP and WordPress professionals out there, with excellent usability.
 Runcloud, beware!

 The Roast: How I will Review Ploi

-(Actually, this I started this blog because I was frustrated by the sheer number of low quality WordPress hosting reviews and I want to find the best.
+(Actually, this I started this blog because I was frustrated by the sheer number of low-quality WordPress hosting reviews and I want to find the best – compare WordPress hosting here.
 But that’s a story for another time).